F3real/F3real.github.io/content/uphighl_lvl4.md

 This is fourth level of CTF found at [http://uphigh.com.au/4/](http://uphigh.com.au/4/)

-In this challenge we have simple website asking as for background color code.
+In this challenge, we have a simple website asking for background color code.

 ![challenge start screen]({static}/images/2018_7_23_Vonex.png){: .img-fluid .centerimage}